quack-ai/companion/CONTRIBUTING.md

 ### Feature requests & bug report

 Whether you encountered a problem, or you have a feature suggestion, your input has value and can be used by contributors to reference it in their developments.
-For this purpose, we advise you to use Github [issues](https://github.com/quack-ai/contribution-api/issues).
+For this purpose, we advise you to use Github [issues](https://github.com/quack-ai/companion/issues).

 First, check whether the topic wasn't already covered in an open / closed issue.
 If not, feel free to open a new one!
 When doing so, use issue templates whenever possible and provide enough information for other contributors to jump in.

 ### Questions

-If you are wondering how to do something with Contribution API, or a more general question, you should consider checking out Github [discussions](https://github.com/quack-ai/contribution-api/discussions).
+If you are wondering how to do something with Companion API, or a more general question, you should consider checking out Github [discussions](https://github.com/quack-ai/companion/discussions).
 See it as a Q&A forum, or the project-specific StackOverflow!

 ## Developer setup